 burns and scalds

-Injuries caused by heat, electricity, radiation, or caustic substances, in which protein denaturation causes death of tissues.
+Burns and scalds are Injuries caused by heat, electricity, radiation, or caustic substances, in which protein denaturation causes death of tissues.
 (Scalds are burns due to boiling water or steam.)
 Burns cause plasma to leak from blood vessels into the tissues and in severe burns substantial leakage leads to shock.